 Future Perfect - a modern tale of transcendence inspired by 1,300 Chicago youth is a new opera of The Transcendence Triptych developed by Bellissima Opera & Working in Concert.
 The librettist is Christine Steyer and the composer is David Shenton.
-The full 90-minute opera, Future Perfect, will premiere in June 2020.
+The full 90-minute opera, Future Perfect, will premiere in the summer of 2021.

 About Future Perfect - The Inspiration.